jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (b) there is a surplus that must be paid to the current mortgagor under section 185; and (c) the current mortgagor cannot be found after the mortgagee has taken reasonable steps to locate the current mortgagor.
 (2) The mortgagee must—
-  (a) deliver to the Secretary to the Treasury a statutory declaration setting out, to the best of the mortgagee's knowledge and belief, particulars of—
+  (a) deliver to the Secretary to the Treasury a statutory declaration setting out, to the best of the mortgagee’s knowledge and belief, particulars of—
     (i) the mortgaged property; and
     (ii) the current mortgagor; and
     (iii) the sale; and